Tri-amped Klipsch R-34C Centre Speaker

 The old crossover board had old components de-soldered, and configuration adjusted from 2-way stereo to 3-way mono.
 I then tested it on the oscilloscope, and I can confirm that it's a stable and a very accurate crossover.
 There is pretty much no chance any passive crossover can outperform it.

 The Klipsch R34-C crossover is hard to reverse engineer.
 I measured all components, but it won't be accurate.
-Without measuring the speaker impedance across a frequency range though, those values cannot be translated to crossover frequencies, since the crossover has no impedance compensation.
-It's only 6dB/octave too, so honestly, even with my lack of knowledge on passive crossover design, I can see it’s pretty mediocre.
+Without measuring the speaker impedance across a frequency range though, those values cannot be translated to crossover frequencies, since the crossover has no impedance compensation, even the L-pad has no parallel resistor.
+All that's known is it's 12dB/octave.
+Overall, component quality and design look pretty mediocre.

 Both the LM1875 and stereo TDA7265 amplifiers were planned builds anyway.
 These chip amps can deliver around 17W per channel off +/-17V (from a 12V AC transformer).
 The TDA7265 will power the four bass and mid drivers.
 The LM1875 can operate off the same PSU and provide more than enough power for the tweeter.
 This is a split of around 40% of power going to the bass woofers, 40% to the mid woofers and 20% to tweeter.